joblobob/conferences/CppNorth2023.md

 Got my badge, saluted a couple of people I remembered from last year, and just generally was sooooo excited!
 The place is packed with C++ legends and great speakers!
 (Kate gregory, Ben Deane, Matt Godbolt, Timur Doumler, Jessica Karr, all of them!)
 Everyone was very easy to talk to and the conversations were a great insight at what we would live for the next 3 days....
 ![IMG_3213](https://github.com/joblobob/conferences/assets/5419436/ed54a77d-7779-4fd7-9347-f87ffdfb871b)

+I find a group of people to get to the 'real' talks.... the after hours meal and beers of course!
+Conor Hoekstra is a local and helped us find a comfy and quiet place, that our presence quicky made much more lively, hehe.
+It was very nice to talk to a very diverse group of programmers.
+We talked about what learned during the day, and of course, I started to spoil some animations and topics from my own talk that is scheduled for tuesday after the Keynote, oh oh !
+More on that soon....

 I love the city (because of last year's CppNorth) so I walked to the water front to sit and relax before going to bed.
 The city lights are great at night!

 ## Day 1